e-Spirit/fcecom-bridge-commons/README.md

-# Connect for Commerce Bridge Commons module
+# Connect for Commerce Bridge Commons Module

 This module contains the common parts required by a Connect for Commerce bridge.
 All that needs to be provided in addition is the shop-specific implementation in the so called services.